abeaderstadt/abeaderstadt/README.md

 # Hi, I'm Alissa 👋

 I'm a certifying scientist working in a toxicology lab and currently exploring the world of data analytics.
 I'm learning Python, SQL, and building interactive apps using PyShiny.
-I enjoy finding patterns in data and turning them into meaningful insights.
+I love digging into data, spotting patterns, and turning them into insights you can actually use.

 ## What I'm working on
 - Creating interactive analytics apps in Python